Michael Ekers, Assistant Professor

-- Ekers, M. 2014.
+- Ekers, M. 2015.
 On the Concreteness of Labour and Class in Political Ecology.
 In Perreault, T. Bridge, G. and McCarthy, J. Handbook of Political Ecology.
-Routledge (in press).
+New York: Routledge, 545-558

-- Ekers, M., Hamel, P. Keil, R. 2014.
+- Ekers, M., Hamel, P. Keil, R. 2015.
 Governing Suburbia: Modes and Mechanisms of Suburban Governance.
 In Hamel, P. and Keil, R. (Eds.), Suburban Governance: A Global View.
-Toronto: University of Toronto Press (in press).
+Toronto: University of Toronto Press, 19-48

 - Ekers, M. 2013.
 Gramsci and the Erotics of Labour: More Notes on the Sexual Question.
 In Ekers, M., Loftus, A. Kipfer, S. and Hart, G. (Eds.), Gramsci: Space, Nature, and Politics.
 Malden, MA: Wiley-Blackwell, pp, 217-237.
 (Wiley-Blackwell Antipode Book Series)